hubleto/project/README.md

   * `composer create-project hubleto/project .` to create an empty project
   * `php hubleto init` to install database and required configs

+Now, your Hubleto is ready to be used.
+You may develop your own apps.
+Check https://developer.hubleto.com for more information.

 ## Development environment

-If you want to contribute to Hubleto development, you need to do some more steps.
+If you want to contribute to Hubleto core development, you need to do some more steps.
 You will need to download & install:

   * `hubleto/framework` - the backend framework used by Hubleto ERP
   * `hubleto/main` - the complete Hubleto ERP platform